 Orderful eliminates the need to manage onboarding or build custom point-to-point integrations.
 We consolidate all your EDI integrations into one API, giving you one common endpoint to communicate with.

 You no longer have to manage a complex and brittle web of custom integrations or try to figure out how to build to your trading partner requirements on your own.
 Our mission is to make it as easy as possible for buyers and suppliers in the supply chain to trade EDI data.
 Once a customer is enabled on our platform, we can onboard all their trading partners.
-They can also reuse the existing trading partner connections we have within our growing network.
+The customer also benefits from our growing network of trading partners with pre-codified implementation guidelines, pre-configured communication channels, and pre-established testing requirements.
 This means quicker enablement so you can immediately trade supply chain data with anyone in the network.

 Schedule some time to speak with one of our EDI experts to learn more.< Back to EDI Blog